 Carlo Ratti has created an ambitious and advanced concept entirely dedicated to the sport of tennis.
 Playscraper, this is the name, is the project of a tower almost 100 meters high.

 Playscraper (the horrible translation would be "Grattagioco"?)
-Is a "skyscraper" that is not residential but playful, and the declared goal of making tennis courts more accessible in urban areas where space is often a problem.
+Is a "skyscraper" that is not residential but playful, and the stated aim of making tennis courts more accessible in urban areas where space is often a problem.

 The tennis skyscraper

 What makes Carlo Ratti's project more interesting is its flexible nature.
 Playscraper can be quickly assembled and disassembled, which makes it very suitable for hosting competitions all over the world, reducing construction costs and space required.

 Playscraper provides 5.500 square meters of total playing space with a system of tennis courts arranged one on top of the other.
 The structure designed for the tower is made of lightweight stainless steel - it looks like the outer shell of a spacecraft.
 Carlo Ratti's creature would be developed by Broad Sustainable Building.

 This project wouldn't just create a new icon for sports lovers.
 It would also give way to a new type of vertical public space.
 The tower is easy to install and dismantle and can be easily moved.
 Beautiful and elegant like other projects by Carlo Ratti Associati.

 This flexible approach fits the itinerant nature of today's sporting competitions, which move from place to place throughout the year.Carlo Ratti, architect and engineer - founder of CRA and director of the MIT Senseable City Lab.

 The "tennis skyscraper" is not designed only for those on the court.
 The long side of each of the "boxes" that make up the tower incorporates an electronic facade that can stream match phases and other digital content.